I needed to join a function’s arguments using array.join() and

 MDN documentation

-for arguments
+for arguments:

 The JavaScript interpreter in modern browsers is doing lots of optimizations,

-which are turned off if arguments
+which are turned off if arguments is leaked outside of a function.

-happens in following cases:
+Leaking arguments happens in following cases:

 - When the function returns

-. - When the function passes
+arguments. - When the function passes

-get captured in a closure.
+argumentsget captured in a closure.

 See Petka Antonov’s explanation.